backdrop-contrib/autoherocolors/README.md

 Install this module using the official
   [Backdrop CMS instructions](https://docs.backdropcms.org/documentation/extend-with-modules)

+## Dependencies

+No hard requirement, but this module is only useful, if the Image module (core) is enabled.

+Color calculation is done using GD.

 ## Issues

 Bugs and Feature requests should be reported in the